acidgenomics/koopa/README.md

 git clone https://github.com/acidgenomics/koopa.git "${prefix}/koopa"
 ```

 If this step fails, you may need to apply a permission fix first.
+Note that this works on Linux but not macOS.

 ```sh
 sudo chown "root:wheel" "$prefix"